 What is Utilization, and why does it matter?

 We've got a great article here that explains what we mean by Utilization, by contrasting it to things like Capacity and Availability, but broadly speaking, Utilization is about how well you are performing against a specified goal (Target Utilization).
-How well are your Employees hours planned out?
-How often are Employees successfully executing against those Plans?
+How well are your workers hours People's out?
+How often are People successfully executing against those Plans?
 This is what Utilization tells you.

-Each Role (or Employee) within your Organization has a set Utilization Target, a percentage of their Schedule that should be spent on billable hours.
-By tracking an Employee's Utilization, you make ensure that time is being spent on what matters most to your business.
+Each Role (or Person) within your Organization has a set Utilization Target, a percentage of their Schedule that should be spent on billable hours.
+By tracking an People's Utilization, you make ensure that time is being spent on what matters most to your business.

 What Utilization > Overview Report can tell you

 The Utilization > Overview (formerly Utilization > Advanced) report allows you to monitor Utilization variances between the Targets you're setting, the Plans that you're making, and the Actuals that are being realized.
 It's going to help you answer three big questions:

 - How do the results stack up against my goal (Target)?

 - How well are we Planning?